Why Is My Dog Or Cat Limping?

 Bites And Stings

 Infected tick bites, bee stings, spider and snake bites on the paw and lower foot can be the cause of sudden lameness.
 They may not be immediately apparent when you examine your pet’s leg.
 As with thorns and cuts, carefully clipping the fur from the leg of long haired pets is sometimes the best way to locate and treat them.
 These bites and stings are often accompanied by considerable swelling.
 The pain and swelling associated with stings generally subsides in a hour or two.
-When it is accompanied by facial swelling, paleness, generalized weakness or rapid respiration, the pet is experiencing an anaphylactic reaction and needs to be rushed to a veterinary hospital.
+When it is accompanied by facial swelling, paleness, generalized weakness or rapid respiration, the pet is experiencing an anaphylactic reaction and needs to be rushed to your veterinary hospital.

 Some pets with back problems appear to their owners to have leg problems.
 X-rays are required to rule back problems in or out.
 These type of injuries and degenerative conditions are most common in dachshunds and other breeds with bizarre conformation.
 Occasionally, knee and back problems will occur in the same dog.
-You can read about this problem here.

 Improperly Performed Cat Declaw Surgery